Making a complaint about NSW public schools - guide for parents & carers

 How long it will take to resolve a complaint

-If you have not heard from the person who is handling the complaint within a reasonable time, you can call or email them to ask what is happening.
+If you have not heard from the person who is handling the complaint within a reasonable time, you can call or email them to ask for an update.

 What we will tell you about the outcome of your complaint